Polylactic acid: Applications

 PLA is mainly used for short-lived and disposable packaging.
-In 2022, of the total PLA production, ca. 35 % was used for flexible packaging (e.g. films, bags, labels) and 30 % for rigid packaging (e.g. bottles, jars, containers).
+In 2022, of the total PLA production, ca. 35% was used for flexible packaging (e.g. films, bags, labels) and 30% for rigid packaging (e.g. bottles, jars, containers).

 Consumer goods

 PLA is used in a large variety of consumer products such as disposable tableware, cutlery, housings for kitchen appliances and electronics such as laptops and handheld devices, and microwavable trays.
 (However, PLA is not suitable for microwavable containers because of its low glass transition temperature.)
 It is used for compost bags, food packaging and loose-fill packaging material that is cast, injection molded, or spun.
 In the form of a film, it shrinks upon heating, allowing it to be used in shrink tunnels.
 In the form of fibers, it is used for monofilament fishing line and netting.
 In the form of nonwoven fabrics, it is used for upholstery, disposable garments, awnings, feminine hygiene products, and diapers.

 PLA has applications in engineering plastics, where the stereocomplex is blended with a rubber-like polymer such as ABS.
 Such blends have good form stability and visual transparency, making them useful in low-end packaging applications.

 PLA is used for automotive parts such as floor mats, panels, and covers.
 Its heat resistance and durability are inferior to the widely used polypropylene (PP), but its properties are improved by means such as capping of the end groups to reduce hydrolysis.

+PLA was once used in some Sun Chips bags from 2008 through 2010, though these were eventually discontinued due the loud noise the bags produced when handled, around 95 dB.

 PLA is also one of the most common filaments used in 3D printing.